OpenGATE/Gate/docs/compton_camera_imaging_simulations.rst

 Introduction
 ------------

-The Compton camera imaging system has been designed as an actor (see .. :ref:`_tools_to_interact_with_the_simulation_actors-label`:Q)that collects the information of the hits in the different layers of the system.
+The Compton camera imaging system has been designed as an actor (see  :ref:`tools_to_interact_with_the_simulation_actors-label`)that collects the information of the hits in the different layers of the system.
 The following commands must be employed to add and attach the actor to a volume that contains the whole system

 /gate/actor/addActor  ComptonCameraActor      [Actor Name] /gate/actor/[Actor Name]/attachTo             [Vol Name]